 I collected the seeds and put them all in a box.
 They were small, brown and hard as stone.
 Throwing the seeds in the waste bin right now seemed inappropriate.
 For some time at least, they could stay on the shelf together with the cone itself.
 What a cone!

 Years passed.
 The cone dried slowly completely and lost its shining green colour.
 It became brown and thorny like other cones.
 I did not have the courage to throw the seeds away, so they could stay in the box.
-I showed the seeds to my children and said “these are wonder-seeds from Palestine”.
-In this way the cone moved with me and my family to USA and lived there in a dark drawer for years.
+I showed the seeds to my children and said: “these are wonder-seeds from Palestine”.
+In this way, the cone moved with me and my family to the USA and lived there in a dark drawer for years.
 When I moved with my family back to Finland almost a decade later, the cone and its seeds joined us of course.
 And, once again the cone and its seeds ended up on my bookshelf.
 And, once again I looked into the box as I had done so many times before.
 The seeds were as they had always been: small, brown, like stones.
-But they remained somehow enigmatic, as if there still was something untold.
+But they remained somehow enigmatic as if there still was something untold.
 But, I told myself that probably they had died long ago, together with the cone itself.
 However, a strange respect for the cone and its seeds, made me close the box again and put it back.
 In this way, the seeds survived from year to year.
 During every spring cleaning, I opened the box, looked at the seeds and put them back on the self with a strange feeling.

 Finally, one evening I decided to solve the puzzle of the enigmatic cone, once and for all.
 I searched for articles on the vegetation and trees in Lebanon, Golan Heights, cedars, images … whatever could tell me something about the cone and its seeds.
-Finally I found what I was looking for: The cedars of the Phoenician have survived to our times, but only a few of them.
+Finally, I found what I was looking for: The cedars of the Phoenician have survived to our times, but only a few of them.
 Only about 400 cedars still grow in gorges of Lebanon and on high ground between Syria and Israel.
 They grow cones only when they are about 40 years old.
 Some of these cedars have lived for over a thousand years!
 The oldest ones are rightfully protected.
-The parent of my cone could have witnessed the crusaders arriving to the very same land where I found it.
+The parent of my cone could have witnessed the crusaders arriving at the very same land where I found it.

 A thought struck me: There still was a theoretical chance that a seed in the box could grow after having waited for thirty years in my home.
 A very small chance, but yet … Even if the seeds actually were dead, I wanted to know what was hiding inside the hard shell.
 I checked the seeds one by one with a looking glass.
 They were identical, dry, tough, not a single sign of life of any kind.
 I felt I could sacrifice one of them by trying to open it and see what was inside.
 After some trial and error and a fair bit of hard work, I was able to crack open one of the seeds.